Trump muses about hosting G-7 summit in US after all

 WASHINGTON (AP) — President Donald Trump said Wednesday that he’s considering holding an in-person meeting in the U.S. with the leaders of the world’s major economies after all because it would be a “great sign to all” of things returning to normal during the coronavirus pandemic.

 Trump had scheduled the Group of Seven summit for June 10-12 at Camp David, the presidential retreat in Maryland.
-But in March, he announced he was canceling the annual meeting because of the pandemic.
-He said the leaders would confer by video conference instead.
+But in March, he announced he was canceling the annual meeting because of the pandemic and that the leaders would confer by video conference instead.

 But Trump has recently been making an aggressive push to see the U.S. economy humming again after many businesses were closed to help slow the virus.